-Professor Scaparra is the Head of the Management Science Group and a member of the Centre for Logistics and Heuristic Optimisation (CLHO).
-Professor Scaparra moved to Kent Business School in September 2004 from the University of California, Santa Barbara, where she held a position as a postdoctoral researcher in infrastructure and transportation planning.
+Maria Paola Scaparra is a Professor of Management Science and a member of the Centre for Logistics and Heuristic Optimisation (CLHO).
+Paola moved to Kent Business School in 2004 from the University of California, Santa Barbara, where she held a position as a postdoctoral researcher in infrastructure and transportation planning.
 She earned an MSc in Engineering-Economic Systems and Operations Research from Stanford University in 2000 and a PhD in Mathematics Applied to Economic Decisions from the University of Pisa, Italy, in 2002.

 Professor Scaparra has taught several different modules at both undergraduate and postgraduate level.
 These include introductory modules in management science and operational research, mathematics for business, spreadsheets and decision support systems, applied business modelling, and research methods among others.

 Paola has worked with a range of private and public sector organisations in the UK and overseas.
 These include the UK National Health Service (NHS), the Defence Science & Technology Laboratory (DSTL), the Port of Dover, Eurostar and the Vietnam Ministry of Transport.
 She has supported these organisations by providing optimisation and analytics expertise to improve their operational efficiency.

 Showing of total publications in the Kent Academic Repository.
 View all publications